 This policy is to be reviewed every five (5) years, or more frequently as needed based on changes to federal, state, local, system, or University changes.

-This University policy is administered by the Dean of Students, the University Police, and The Office of General Counsel.
+This University policy is administered by the Dean of Students, the University Police, and The Office of Institutional Integrity and General Counsel.

 9.Links to Related University Policies

-- Non-faculty personnel whose employment is exempt from the State Personnel Act
+- Non-faculty personnel whose employment is exempt from the State Human Resources Act

-- Staff personnel whose employment is subject to the State Personnel Act
+- Staff personnel whose employment is subject to the State Human Resources Act

 - The term “trafficking” is used in its generic sense, not in its specific application to selling, manufacturing, delivering, transporting, or possessing controlled substances in specified amounts that is the subject of North Carolina General Statute 90-95(h).